-The Agreement to Sub-lease will be between WABG and the Grower, or in the case of Joint Growers, both the first and the second Joint Grower.
+The Agreement to Sub-lease will be between WABG and the Grower, or in the case of Joint Growers, both the first and the second Joint Grower, where not all Project Land is available for that Grower/Joint Growers on or before 30 June 2017.

-- The parties undertake to enter into a Sub-lease of the Land on or before the Starting Date, which date shall be no later than 30 September 2015. - WABG will promptly apply for and obtain all approvals from all relevant authorities for the use of the Land for the purposes of the Project. - (iii) The Grower irrevocably authorises WABG to complete the Sub-lease by inserting relevant details. - (iv) The parties will obey, and are bound by, all the provisions of the Sub-lease from the Starting Date. - (v) WABG may assign any of its obligations under the Agreement or enter into a contract to sell or transfer its interest in the Land provided that any assignee or purchaser agrees to assume the obligations of WABG and the assignee or purchaser is a respectable and solvent person capable of performing the obligations of WABG under the Agreement.
+- (i) The parties undertake to enter into a Sub-lease of the Land on or before the Starting Date, which date shall be no later than 30 September 2018. - (ii) WABG will promptly apply for and obtain all approvals from all relevant authorities for the use of the Land for the purposes of the Project. - (iii) The Grower irrevocably authorises WABG to complete the Sub-lease by inserting relevant details. - (iv) The parties will obey, and are bound by, all the provisions of the Sub-lease from the Starting Date.

+(v) WABG may assign any of its obligations under the Agreement or enter into a contract to sell or transfer its interest in the Land provided that any assignee or purchaser agrees to assume the obligations of WABG and the assignee or purchaser is a respectable and solvent person capable of performing the obligations of WABG under the Agreement.